Haratin: Algeria

 In the Algerian Sahara, the Haratin, who were marginalized by France during colonization, experienced social and political progress after the country's independence.
 This integration had started during the war of liberation; a discourse of emancipation and the absence of state racism, which constitutes a tradition of Algerian nationalism, had succeeded in mobilizing this social category.
 Social success through education allowed the former Haratin to be represented in local communities and to access the most influential positions.

+In the late 19th century, they formed 40% of the population in Touat.